 Caltrain provides intercity commuter rail service between Santa Clara County and San Francisco County.
-Currently, there are two Caltrain Stations located in proximity to 479 North Pastoria Avenue, the

-Sunnyvale Station and Mountain View Station.
+Currently, there are two Caltrain Stations located in proximity to 815 West Maude Avenue-the Sunnyvale Station and Mountain View Station.

-The Sunnyvale Caltrain Station is located 1.2 miles (a 25 minute walk) away from the project site.
-This distance is further than the typical distance a commuter is willing to walk (.25 miles).
-The 1.2 mile distance between the station and the project site is an acceptable distance for biking which allows biking to be a viable option for getting to and from the project site and station.
-The station is also equipped with 15 bike racks and 75 bike lockers.
-Additionally, commuters have the option to ride a bus directly to the station via the VTA Bus Route 54, which can be accessed at the intersection of Mathilda Avenue and Maude Avenue, less than .3 miles away am - italics | pm - bold yellow - limited-stop | red - baby bullet '''
+The Sunnyvale Caltrain Station is located 1.1 miles (a 20 minute walk) away from the project site.
+This distance is further than the typical distance a commuter is willing to walk (0.25 miles).
+The 1.1 mile distance between the station and the project site is an acceptable distance for biking which allows this to be a viable option getting to and from the project site and the station.
+The station is equipped with 15 bike racks and 75 bike lockers Additionally, commuters have the option to ride a bus directly to the station via VTA Bus Route 54, which can be accessed at the intersection of Mathilda Avenue and Maude Avenue, less than 0.3 miles away from the project site.
+The Sunnyvale Station is serviced by three